Byron Brown selected as next president of Western Regional OTB

 “He oversees 3,000 employees with a budget of over $600 million,” Winter said of Brown’s qualifications for the WROTB’s top job.
 “He’s worked in the same capacity for the past 20 years.
 The City of Buffalo has seen resurgence over the past 20 years with the hotels, the economic development, the restaurants, the entertainment, and we think he could be a valuable asset to our organization."

-Winter said he was "not really" concerned about the eight-figure budget deficit facing the City of Buffalo when asked about a reporter.
+Winter said he was "not really" concerned about the eight-figure budget deficit facing the City of Buffalo when asked by a reporter.
 He declined to comment further when pressed.

 Let the political maneuvering begin

-Note: Editor's note: This article has been updated to include comment from Monica Wallace and Byron Brown.